 In March, Netflix became available in Australia and New Zealand.
 The service will be rolled out in Southeast Asia and Japan in the third quarter of 2015.
 China, however, seems to be a problem for the massive company.
 They were shooting for 2016, but now they just don’t know.

 Part of the problem seems that Netflix is not sure how to break into the Chinese market.
-First, they noted that they would be launching their own operations in China.
-Later, they suggested that a partnership with another Chinese company might be the way to go.
+First, they noted that they would be launching their own operations in China. imessage for windows Later, they suggested that a partnership with another Chinese company might be the way to go.
 They even shortlisted and mentioned a few companies, Wasu Media, among them.

 However, it was announced this week that senior executives at Netflix were uncertain about when bringing Netflix to China would be possible.

 “China continues to be sort of its own entity in terms of the challenges and the particular characteristics of the market.
 We’re taking our time and being deliberate in finding a path and the right model to work,” said David Wells, Netflix’s chief financial officer.
 Wells went on to say, “We hope to be able to launch the service there next year; and we’ll continue to treat it sort of as its own territory.”